deepakdevaru/Intrusion-Detection-System/README.md

 Decision tree model is built.

 Step 5: Prediction & Evaluation (validation):
 Using the test data to make predictions of the model.
-Multiple scores are considered such as:accuracy score, recall, f-measure, confusion matrix. perform a 10-fold cross-validation.
+Multiple scores are considered such as:accuracy score,confusion matrix. perform a 10-fold cross-validation.